-WhiteFeather has been selected as one of twenty graduate fellows to participate in the Useful Fictions: Symposium + Speed of Light Expedition, Paris from September 9-15, 2019.
+WhiteFeather was selected as one of 18 graduate fellows to participate in the Useful Fictions: Symposium + Speed of Light Expedition, Paris from September 9-15, 2019.

 Symposium: September 9–13, 2019

 Creative research in scientific laboratories + lectures / workshops / discussions

 Speed of Light Expedition: September 14–15, 2019

 Revisit Hippolyte Fizeau’s 1879 Speed of Light Experiment + Public Participatory Art Project and Forums

 From Mont Valérien, Suresnes to Montmartre, Paris, France

 Useful Fictions is a week-long symposium and a public participatory art project in Paris.
 It is a platform to embrace complex problems by modeling radical openness to research in which tools, laboratories, studios are shared between artists and scientists to expand concepts for ecological thinking.
 Useful Fictions proposes to see the calculation of a catastrophic future not as an inevitability but as an invitation to innovate and effect change.
 Bridging the divide between urgency and agency, the project gathers a coalition of artists, designers, humanists, and graduate students to work with globally acclaimed climate scientists in their laboratories to build future machines and write absurd fictions.

 This project invites critique of the human-centered narrative that dominates and defines contemporary cultural consciousness.
 The issues we are faced with challenge us to reclaim knowledge creation by examining the idea of proxy and measurements in ways that will expand anthropocentric lenses.
 Through the use of both critical discourse and practice-based research in art, design, and science, as well as case studies in climate science and related contextual research, we will ask: “What controls the manufacturing of our systems of belief?
 What stories do we tell ourselves?
 Can we imagine differently?”